AdobeDocs/experience-manager-65.fr-FR/help/forms/using/adding-reviewers-form.md

 To create a group and add members to it, navigate to **Tools** > **Operations** > **Security** > **Groups**.
 For more information, see [User Administration and Services](/help/sites-administering/security.md).
 Ensure that you add the group you create as a member of the out-of-the-box user group: **forms-submission-reviewers**.
-Ce groupe d’utilisateurs est fourni avec AEM Forms et garantit que les utilisateurs sont ajoutés en tant que réviseurs d’envoi.
+Ce groupe d’utilisateurs est fourni avec des AEM Forms et garantit que les utilisateurs sont ajoutés en tant que réviseurs d’envoi.

 Pour associer des groupes d’utilisateurs à un formulaire adaptatif :